 Sexual Misconduct Offenses

-Non-consensual sexual intercourse is any sexual intercourse by any person upon another without effective consent.
-It includes oral, anal and vaginal penetration, to any degree, with any object.
-It is referred to as “sexual assault” in this policy.
+Sexual misconduct offenses include, but are not limited to: Non-consensual sexual intercourse is any sexual intercourse by any person upon another without consent.
+It includes oral, anal, and vaginal penetration, to any degree, with any object.

 Other forms of sexual misconduct include, but are not limited to:

-Effective Consent means informed, freely and actively given mutual agreement, communicated by clearly understandable words, to participate in each form of sexual activity.
+Consent is knowing, voluntary, and clear.
+Consent is effective when it is an informed, freely, and actively given mutual agreement, communicated by clearly understandable words, to participate in each form of sexual activity.
 Consent cannot be inferred from silence, passivity, or lack of active resistance.
 A current or previous dating or sexual relationship is not sufficient to constitute consent, and consent to one form of sexual activity does not imply consent to other forms of sexual activity.
-By definition, there is no consent when there is a threat of force or violence or any other form of coercion or intimidation, physical or psychological.
+By definition, there is no consent when there is a threat of force or violence or any other form of coercion or intimidation, physical, or psychological.
 A person who is the object of sexual aggression is not required to physically or otherwise resist the aggressor; the lack of informed, freely given consent to sexual contact constitutes sexual misconduct.

-In addition, to have sex with someone who one knows to be, or reasonably should know to be incapable of making a rational, reasonable decision about a sexual situation policy is a violation of this policy.
+In addition, having sexual activity with someone who one knows to be, or reasonably should know to be incapable of making a rational, reasonable decision about a sexual situation policy is a violation of this policy.
 For example, a person who:

 is incapacitated by alcohol or drug consumption; or

 is unconscious, asleep, or otherwise physically impaired; or